 Visit the Galleria dell’Accademia di Venezia

-If you love art touring this attraction which has an impressive collection of 14th to 18th-century Venetian art is a must.
+If you love art, one of the things to do in Venice is visiting the Galleria dell’Accademia.
+This attraction has an impressive collection of 14th to 18th-century Venetian art and is simply a must.
 The art museum has over 800 paintings including works by great artists such as Da Vinci, Bellini, Tintoretto, Canaletto, Veronese, Tiziano, Carpaccio, Giorgione, and Giambattista.

 Galleria dell’Accademia di Venezia is 15 minutes away from Piazza San Marco.
 Tickets cost about $18 for adults and children get in free.
 The museum is open from 8:15 am. to 6:15 pm Tuesday to Sunday, and 8:15 am to 1:00 pm. on Monday.

 Burano is one of the islands found on the Venetian Lagoon.
 It is a 40-minute boat ride from St Mark’s Square and is the perfect place to escape the large crowds in Venice for a few hours.
 You’ll see colorful buildings and lovely, quaint atmosphere.
-Guided tours usually go also to Murano and Torcello.
+Guided tours usually go also to Murano (famous for glass-blowing factories where you can also see demonstrations, attend glass-making workshops and buy precious Murano glass souvenirs) and Torcello.

 These are some excellent guided tours that include a trip to Burano: